quitefrankli/MTRN4230_Group_14/README.md

 ## ToDo:
-* Convert python script into proper ROS receiver node (don't need to modify current script)
+* Convert python script into proper ROS receiver node (the current script can be *resused*)
 * Camera
 * UR5 Kinematics